 This will open the file “button,” and you can continue your edit by switching between the files.

-We hope this post will help you in learning the basics of VI Text Editor.
+We hope this post would help you in learning the basics of VI Text Editor.
 Thanks for reading this post.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.